danih02/RAG-Pipeline-with-Google-OpenAI-Studio---Getting-recipes-from-German-Cookbook/README.md

 # RAG Pipeline with Google OpenAI Studio: Extracting Recipes from a German Cookbook

 This project demonstrates a Retrieval-Augmented Generation (RAG) pipeline, orchestrated by an intelligent agent built with [LangChain](https://github.com/langchain-ai/langchain) and powered by Google's Gemini LLM (via OpenAI Studio).
-The system extracts and queries recipes from the German cookbook **"Das gute Essen – Mit 500 Rezepten für jeden Tag"**.
+The system extracts and queries recipes from the German cookbook **"Das gute Essen – Mit 500 Rezepten für jeden Tag"**

 ## Table of Contents